jlyon0/CommunityNonprofit10/README.md

 This project follows the Model-View-ViewModel (MVVM) architecture to separate the display, database connectivity, and business logic of the app.

 ## Prequisites and Running
 Red Riding Hood requires at least Android 9 and runs best on the Pixel 4.
-To run with an Android phone, follow this link:

-(To be added)

-Or find it in the Google Play store.
-Without an Android phone, this appetize link will run the app in the browser, but can accomodate only 1 person at a time.
+It may run all the way down to Android 5, but that requires updating play services (meaning it won't work on appetize.io) and we can't guarantee that it'll work.
+Right now Google is reviewing our application for an open beta on the play store.
+In the meantime, with or without an Android phone, this appetize link will run the app in the browser, but can accomodate only 1 person at a time.

 https://appetize.io/app/7vmvnqrh8h936ba0bm5n4ehj8g?device=pixel4&scale=75&orientation=portrait&osVersion=10.0

+If you have an Android phone, and want to load our app, copy the file called ```app-release.apk``` onto your phone and double click it to load.
+There are quite a few tutorials on how to do this if you google something like "how to install apk on android from pc".